Can Dogs Eat Mango?

 We all want to make sure our dogs enjoy what they eat.
 Remember, the fruit part is good, just avoid the skin.

-Another thing to look out for is the seed.
-Just like most seeds, mango seeds contain cyanide.
+Another thing to look out for is the pit.
+Just like most seeds, mango pit contain cyanide.
 Cyanide is a substance that is very toxic to dogs.
 It causes poor oxygen delivery by the blood and creates significant problems.

-Luckily, the amount found in a single mango seed isn't life-threatening.
+Luckily, the amount found in a single mango pit isn’t life-threatening.
 However, you should consider going to your vet if your dog accidentally ate one.

-Mango seeds are also larger than most other seeds.
-If your dog tried to eat one, it could potentially choke on it as they are hard to chew and swallow.
+Also, if your dog tried to eat the pit, it could potentially choke on it as they are hard to chew and swallow.
 It could also block their intestines, causing more problems.

-That is why removing the mango seed before giving it to your dog is recommended.
+That is why removing the mango pit before giving it to your dog is recommended.
 They still will be able to enjoy the fruit once it is seed-free!